zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 Remembrance.
 It is remembered that mindfulness is formed according to the one.
 In the doctrine that looks according to the mind of the mind, the mindfulness that looks according to the stethoscope of the Vedanas
 The mindfulness of view by doctrine is formed, remembrance is.
 Hemly remembrance says.
-“The ends are four ends, which behave in the corner.
+"The ends are four ends, which behave in the corner.
 The ends of the cold, Indiriya Sangkana End, the End of Knowing Around the Meal, the End of Sleeping Ready.
 What are the ends of the cold constipation?
 Here there is a sill.
 Academically and The fear of a little bit of persecutor was the prematoscopes